How do we keep everyone on a deck boat happy?

 Two-stroke motors have better acceleration, and are typically lighter than four-stroke engines.
-This makes them ideal for “smaller” deck boats—if there is such a thing—where you have less people and want to do more in the way of water activities.
+This makes them ideal for “smaller” deck boats—if there is such a thing—where you have fewer people and want to do more in the way of water activities.

 Four-stroke motors, on the other hand, are better suited for larger parties and larger rigs in general.
-If you’re pulling more people on board, you’re certainly going to enjoy the additional torque and weight that a four-stroke engine can provide.
+If you’re pulling more people on board, you’re certainly going to enjoy the additional torque and weight a four-stroke engine can provide.

 It makes for a generally gutsier and more powerful outboard motor ride.
 What you’ll notice, when we discuss specific models later, is that most deck boats are going to feature four-stroke engines.
 What they lack in acceleration, they make up for in dependability and strength.